 Overnight stay at a hotel in Trashigang.

-On this day you will get to witness the amazing Gomkora Festival in the district of Trashigang.
+On this day, you will get to witness the amazing Gomkora Festival in the district of Trashigang.
 Trashigang sits on the valley above the Drangme Chhu river.
-On this day you will head to the Gomphu Kora which is a one-hour drive from Trashigang following the road to Yangtse.
-The Gompa Kora loosely translates to ‘Meditation Cave Circumambulation’.
-There is a popular song that chants, ‘Go around Gomphu Kpra Today, for tomorrow may be too late’.
+On this day, you will head to the Gomphu Kora, which is a one-hour drive from Trashigang, following the road to Yangtse.
+The Gompa Kora loosely translates to ‘Meditation Cave Circumambulation.’
+A popular song that chants, ‘Go around Gomphu Kpra Today, for tomorrow may be too late.’
 It is believed that Guru Rimpoche, the spiritual leader of Bhutan, meditated here and left an imprint on the rocks.
-According to Bhutanese mythology, Guru Rimpoche slew an evil dragon into the rock, leaving imprints of the dragon and his hat.
-Gomphu Kora was built by Minjur Tempa in the 17th century.
+According to Bhutanese mythology, Guru Rimpoche slew an evil dragon into the rock, leaving the dragon's imprints and hat.
+Minjur Tempa built Gomphu Kora in the 17th century.
 The kora holds statues of many relics.

-The major attraction of Gomphu Kora situated between the rice fields, is indeed the Gomkora Tsechu, an annual festival held on the 8th to 11th days of the second Bhutanese Month which falls around March or April, before the start of the farming season.
-The festival witnesses Bhutanese pilgrims descending to the narrow valley, wearing their authentic ethnic dresses to take part in the celebration.
+The major attraction of Gomphu Kora, situated between the rice fields, is indeed the Gomkora Tsechu, an annual festival held on the 8th to 11th days of the second Bhutanese Month, which falls around March or April, before the start of the farming season.
+The festival witnesses Bhutanese pilgrims descending to the narrow valley, wearing their authentic ethnic dresses to celebrate.
 The neighboring Dakpa tribe for Arunachal Pradesh in India and nomadic tribes from Merak Sakteng in Bhutan also flock to Gomphu Kora to observe this festival.
-Their religion and beliefs can be seen in the way they travel on foot for many days to the kora.
+Their religion and beliefs can be seen when they travel on foot for many days to the kora.

-During the festival, in the evening all the pilgrims join for a clockwise circumambulation around the temple while chanting prayers.
-The pilgrims crawl through a narrow and twisting pass way which is supposed to test your negative actions and cleanse them.
+During the festival, in the evening, all the pilgrims join for a clockwise circumambulation around the temple while chanting prayers.
+The pilgrims crawl through a narrow and twisting passway to test your negative actions and cleanse them.
 They celebrate the festival throughout the night for 3 days.
-It is also regarded to be auspicious to get married at the Kora during the last day of the celebration.
+It is also auspicious to get married at the Kora during the last day of the celebration.
 After enjoying the festival, you will head back to your hotel in Trashigang.

 The drive continues past the mustard fields and into the village of Naktshang.
 You will be heading to the forest and reach the Kori La pass at an elevation of 2,450m/8,038ft.
 You will stop here to enjoy the views of mani walls and prayer flags.
 Some tourists even enjoy birdwatching.
-Through some rhododendron clad forests, you will take a descend on the side of cliffs which opens up to fields in Kilikhar.
+Through some rhododendron-clad forests, you will descend on the side of cliffs that open up to fields in Kilikhar.
 Finally, you will reach your hotel or guesthouse in Mongar town for a hot meal.
-Mongar is one of the oldest educational hubs of the country characterized by standard hotels, hospitals, and colleges.
+Mongar is one of the oldest educational hubs of the country, characterized by standard hotels, hospitals, and colleges.
 In the evening, you can head out to the street of Mongar to visit the regional hubs.

 Overnight stay at the hotel or guesthouse in Mongar.

-The day is marked by your long drive from Mongar to the religious hub of Bhutan at Bumthang.
+Your long drive marks the day from Mongar to the religious hub of Bhutan at Bumthang.
 The drive begins from Mongar and passes through cultivated fields and Pine forests and then downhill to the Kuri Zampa bridge.
 From the bridge, the drive continues through terraced fields into the Kuri Chhu valley.
-From the valley, you will pass through many streams, waterfalls, and rock cliffs and then ascends to Sengor.
-On this day you will be driving to a high pass, Thrumsingla pass at the elevation of 3750m/12,303ft.
-You can make a brief stop here and enjoy the views of Gangkar Phuensum.
-Eventually crossing the pass leads you through a dense forest and into Thrumsingla National Park.
+You will pass through many streams, waterfalls, and rock cliffs from the valley and then ascends to Sengor.
+You will be driving to a high pass on this day, Thrumsingla pass, at the elevation of 3,750m/12,303ft and make a brief stop here and enjoy the views of Gangkar Phuensum.
+Eventually, crossing the pass leads you through a dense forest and into Thrumsingla National Park.

 Overnight stay at hotel in Bumthang.

-As Bumthang is the cultural and religious heart of Bhutan, there are numerous sightseeing tourist attractions that you can visit on this day.
-Jakar Dzong also called the ‘castle of the white bird’ houses the regional administration of Bumthang District.
+As Bumthang is Bhutan's cultural and religious heart, there are numerous sightseeing tourist attractions that you can visit on this day.
+Jakar Dzong, also called the ‘castle of the white bird,’ houses the regional administration of the Bumthang District.
 From the monastery, you can get views of Chokhor valley.
 The monastery is known best for the sacred masked dances that take place once a year during the Jakar Tshechu festival.

-Kurjey Lhakhang is a beautiful temple that comprises of three temples in the vicinity which are as old as Bhutan.
+Kurjey Lhakhang is a beautiful temple that comprises three temples in the vicinity that are as old as Bhutan.
 It is believed that Guru Rimpoche left his imprint in the rock here as he meditated.
-The temple is surrounded by 108 Chorten walls.
+108 Chorten walls surround the temple.
 It also witnesses the Kurjey Tshechu festival in the summer.

-Jambay Lhakhang is one of the oldest temples which is located a few minutes away from the town of Jakar.
-It was constructed by King Songsten Gampo in the 7th century.
+Jambay Lhakhang is one of the oldest temples, which is located a few minutes away from the town of Jakar.
+King Songsten Gampo constructed it in the 7th century.
 There are many festivals held here all around the year.

-Tamshing Lhakhang is near the Kurjey Lhakhang and is best known for the ancient paintings and arts, in particular the 1000 Buddhas and 21 Taras paintings.
+Tamshing Lhakhang is near the Kurjey Lhakhang and is best known for the ancient paintings and arts, particularly the 1000 Buddhas and 21 Taras paintings.
 In the autumn season, this temple observes the famous Tamshing Phala Chhoepa festival.

 You can also visit the local Red Panda Brewery and Cheese Factory to taste the amazing Emmenthal and Gouda cheese made by some swiss nationals.
 You can also enjoy the apple cider and Weiss Beer made by the brewers.